steffano-da-cruz/newsletter-sign-up-form/README.md

 ![Newsletter](/assets/images/newsletter-sign-up-mobile.png)

 ## 💻 About the project
 A challenge from the Frontend Mentor website.
 A form where the user can subscribe for a newsletter.
-Dont't forget to give it a try on mobile, because this web page is responsive!
+Don't forget to give it a try on mobile, because this web page is responsive!

 ## 🛠 Technologies used
 - HTML5